 The options vest following a period of service by the officer or employee.
-The required period of service is determined by the Board and Remuneration Committee at the date of grant of the options (usually the date of approval by the Compensation Committee) and it is generally over a three to four-year period.
-There are no market conditions associated with the share option vesting periods.
+The required period of service is determined by the Board and Remuneration Committee at the date of grant of the options (usually the date of approval by the Compensation Committee) and it is generally over a two to four-year period.